borgian/vme-technical-test/README.md

  **Known Issues**

+ 1.Image Validation
- -Image Validation - Create/Update product forms will not submit unless image has been selected.
+   Create/Update product forms will not submit unless image has been selected.
 Image validation has been commented out.